awsdocs/amazon-ec2-user-guide/doc_source/device_naming.md

 ## Available Device Names<a name="available-ec2-device-names"></a>

 There are two types of virtualization available for Linux instances: paravirtual \(PV\) and hardware virtual machine \(HVM\)\.
 The virtualization type of an instance is determined by the AMI used to launch the instance\.
 All instance types support HVM AMIs\.
 Some previous generation instance types support PV AMIs\.
 Be sure to note the virtualization type of your AMI because the recommended and available device names that you can use depend on the virtualization type of your instance\.
-For more information, see [Linux AMI Virtualization Types](virtualization_types.md)\.
+For more information, see [Linux AMI virtualization types](virtualization_types.md)\.

 The following table lists the available device names that you can specify in a block device mapping or when attaching an EBS volume\.